Petroleum Engineering Requirements

 The career trajectory of people with a Petroleum Engineering degree appears to be focused around a few careers.
-The most common career that users with Petroleum Engineering degrees have experience in is Petroleum Engineer, followed by Air Crew Member, Geologist, Non-Destructive Testing Specialist, Sales Engineer, Drafter, Sales Manager, Project Manager, and Teacher.
+The most common career that users with Petroleum Engineering degrees have experience in is Product Safety Engineer, followed by Petroleum Engineer, Exercise Physiologist, Air Crew Member, Non-Destructive Testing Specialist, Geologist, Drafter, Clergy, Sales Engineer, and Property Manager.

 |Career||% of graduates||% of population||Multiple|